 Brinda’s Kundalini spiritual name is Puranprem, which means complete love of the soul.
 Self-love is her life’s path and she focuses on the heart (anahata chakra) in all of her classes.
-Brinda taught at Yoga Santa Fe for four plus years, and now teaches a weekly Kundalini for the Liberated Heart class on Mondays at 12:15 pm at The Railyard Performance Center, 1611 Paseo de Peralta, Santa Fe, NM 87501.
+Brinda taught her Kundalini for the Liberated Heart yoga classes at Yoga Santa Fe for four and a half years and independently at The Railyard Performance Center for a year and a half.

 Class Description | I am love now!
 I am liberated now!
 Discover your heart’s deepest intention today.
 Awaken to the infinite resource of love that resides within you.
 Fall into the incredible power and grace of aligning your intention and actions with the boundless energy of your heart.
 Kundalini for the Liberated Heart supports students of all levels and all faiths in the spiritual exploration of the heart.
 The focus is on the fourth chakra qualities of love, compassion, and awakening.
 Each class is designed to promote liberation, expansion, and expression of health while building your capacity for self-love and for being open and caring to whatever arises moment to moment.
 Human love is for one thing only, to love your soul.
 Then the Infinite world around you will be in love with you. –Yogi Bhajan